Perfect scenario for Social Meda to go profitable. And Ugly.

 - Video is going to keep migrating from TV to Internet.
 This is going to take a while.
 TV will become an "online thing" in advanced countries in the next 15 years or so.

 - Most of the action takes place at coffee breaks and lunch breaks.
 I guess the idea of un-conferences is to try to replicate that.
-I had a great time chatting people like Mariano, Ismael, Ivan, John, Nicolás and others (too many to link!).
+I had a great time chatting people like Mariano, Ismael, Ivan, Help Me With My Essay and others (too many to link!).

 - I like presenting.
 I like it a little bit more every time I do it.
 One day I might even get moderately acceptable at it.